lvapeab/GroundHog_INMT/experiments/nmt/README.md

 The folder experiments/nmt contains the implementations of RNNencdec and RNNsearch translation models used for the paper [1,2]

+The folder PE_isles contains the implementation of the models used in the INMT paper.

 ####Code Structure

 - encdec.py contains the actual models code